davdar/maam/writeup/pldi15.markdown

 We leave out the explicit definition for the flow-sensitive monad `Mᶠˢ`.
 However, we will recover it through the compositional framework in Section [X][A Compositional Framework] using monad transformers.

+We note that the implementation for our interpreter and abstract garbage collector remain the same.
+They both scale seamlessly to flow-sensitive and flow-insensitive variants when instantiated with the appropriate monad.

 }}}